George S. Patton slapping incidents

-In early August 1943, Lieutenant General George S. Patton slapped two United States Army soldiers under his command during the Sicily Campaign of World War II.
+In early August 1943, Lieutenant General George S. Patton slapped two United States Army soldiers under his command during the Allied invasion of Sicily of World War II.
 Patton's hard-driving personality and lack of belief in the medical condition of combat stress reaction, then known as "battle fatigue" or "shell shock," led to the soldiers' becoming the subject of his ire in incidents on August 3 and 10, when Patton struck and berated them after discovering they were patients at evacuation hospitals away from the front lines without apparent physical injuries.

 Word of the incidents spread, eventually reaching Patton's superior, General Dwight D. Eisenhower, who ordered him to apologize to the men.
 Patton's actions were initially suppressed in the news until journalist Drew Pearson publicized them in the United States.
 The reactions of the U.S. Congress and the general public were divided between support and disdain for Patton's actions.
 Eisenhower and Army Chief of Staff George C. Marshall opted not to fire Patton as a commander.

 Seizing the opportunity the predicament presented, Eisenhower used Patton as a decoy in Operation Fortitude, sending faulty intelligence to German agents that Patton was leading Operation Overlord, the Allied invasion of Europe.
 While Patton eventually returned to combat command in the European Theater in mid-1944, the slapping incidents were seen by Eisenhower, Marshall, and other leaders to be examples of Patton's brashness and impulsivity.

 Background

-The Allied invasion of Sicily began on July 10, 1943, with Lieutenant General George S. Patton leading 90,000 men of the Seventh United States Army in a landing near Gela, Scoglitti, and Licata to support Bernard Montgomery's British 8th Army landings to the north.
-Initially ordered to protect the British forces' flank, Patton took Palermo after Montgomery's forces were slowed by heavy resistance from troops of Nazi Germany and the Kingdom of Italy.
+The Allied invasion of Sicily began on July 10, 1943, with Lieutenant General George S. Patton leading 90,000 men of the Seventh United States Army in a landing near Gela, Scoglitti, and Licata to support landings to the north by the British Eighth Army under General Bernard Montgomery.
+Initially ordered to protect the Eighth Army's flank, Patton's troops took Palermo after Montgomery's forces were slowed by heavy German and Italian resistance.
 Patton then set his sights on Messina.
-He sought an amphibious assault, but it was delayed by lack of landing craft and his troops did not land in Santo Stefano until August 8, by which time the Germans and Italians had already evacuated the bulk of their troops to mainland Italy.
-Throughout the campaign, Patton's troops were heavily engaged by German and Italian forces as they pushed across the island.
+He sought an amphibious assault, but it was delayed by lack of landing craft and his troops did not land in Santo Stefano Island until August 8, by which time the Germans and Italians had already evacuated the bulk of their troops to mainland Italy.
+Throughout the invasion, Patton's troops were heavily engaged by German and Italian forces as they pushed across the island.

-Patton had already developed a reputation in the U.S. Army as an effective, successful, and hard-driving commander, punishing subordinates for the slightest infractions but also rewarding them when they performed well.
+Patton had already developed a reputation within the U.S. Army as an effective, successful, and hard-driving commander, punishing subordinates for the slightest infractions but also rewarding them when they performed well.
 As a way to promote an image that inspired his troops, Patton created a larger-than-life personality.
 He became known for his flashy dress, highly polished helmet and boots, and no-nonsense demeanor.
-General Dwight D. Eisenhower, the commander of the Sicily operation and Patton's friend and commanding officer, had long known of Patton's colorful leadership style, and also knew that Patton was prone to impulsiveness and a lack of self-restraint.
+General Dwight D. Eisenhower, the commander of the invasion of Sicily and Patton's friend and commanding officer, had long known of Patton's colorful leadership style, and also knew that Patton was prone to impulsiveness and a lack of self-restraint.